ChordPro/chordpro/docs/content/ChordPro-Configuration-Delegates.md

   nicely embedded in the ChordPro output.
   Note that Lilypond directives start with a backslash, which has a special meaning in JSON data.
-Two consecutive backslashes will be interpretated as a single backslash without special meaning.
+Two consecutive backslashes will be interpreted as a single backslash without special meaning.

 * `omit`: If `true`, no delegation will be handled.
 In other words, the content of `{start_of_ly}` ... `{end_of_ly}` is silently